Your First 6 Months — BJJ Beginner Roadmap

 • Avoiding rolls with people who beat you

-• Explaining your tap after every round
+• Explaining every tap after every round

 Different training partners teach you different things.
 Rotating through all types accelerates development in ways that only rolling with similar-level partners cannot.
-Each pairing is a different kind of mirror.

 Upper Belts